Jeff Rooker: Later career

 Rooker is a vice president of The Birmingham Civic Society.
 As of January 2008, he is a lay governor of Aston University.
 In July 2009, he was appointed as chair of the Food Standards Agency and resigned the Labour party whip for the duration until he ceased to be chair in 2013.

 In December 2015, Rooker called for Jeremy Corbyn to be removed as Labour Party leader before 2020.

 Rooker is a member of Labour Friends of Israel.

 Personal life

-Rooker married Angela Edwards in 1972 in Paddington, London.
-He was widowed in January 2003.
-He married second wife Helen Hughes on 5 February 2010 in a private ceremony in Christchurch, New Zealand.
-He has a step daughter, Morwenna Hughes and a Granddaughter, Martha.
+Rooker married Angela Edwards in 1972 in Paddington, London, who died in January 2003; he married second wife Helen Hughes on 5 February 2010 in a private ceremony in Christchurch, New Zealand.
 In 2001, he was awarded an honorary doctorate from Aston University of which he is an alumnus.